aquasecurity/defsec/avd_docs/github/actions/AVD-GIT-0002/docs.md

-### Ensure plaintext value is not used for GitHub Action Environment Secret.

 For the purposes of security, the contents of the plaintext_value field have been marked as sensitive to Terraform, but this does not hide it from state files.
 State should be treated as sensitive always.

 ### Impact